bhagiradhijayaram/Jobby-App/README.md

 > - **Do not remove the pre-filled code**
 > - Want to quickly review some of the concepts you’ve been learning?
 Take a look at the Cheat Sheets.
 ### Credentials
-Username : rahul
+Username : rahul,
-Password : rahul@2021
+Password : rahul@2021,
 Link : https://jobportalreact.ccbp.tech/